turingschool-examples/frontend-mod-1-prework/section3/README.md

 ## Save your work in Git

-When you are finished with all of the `section3` activities, use your terminal to run the following commands in order to save your work to your local Git repository.
+When you are finished with all of the `section3` activities, use the Git workflow and commands you've learned to add and commit your work.
+Write a commit message that concisely summarizes what work this commit contains.
+If you need a refresher on that workflow, look at the Mod 0 lesson where this was covered, of the directions in Sections 1 or 2.

-1. `$ git add section3/exercises`
-1. `$ git add section3/questions.md`
-1. Use `git add section3/<filename>` to add the additional file that you created today
-1. `$ git status` - you should see only green filenames - if you see any that are red, continue to `git add` those files until `git status` shows all green files.
-1. `$ git commit -m "Add Day 2 Work"`

-## Push to Github
+## Push to GitHub

 You've save your work to Git on your local machine, but it is not yet accessible through your remote Github repository.
 Push your code to your remote repository.
 If you don't remember the command, look back at the directions in Sections 1 or 2.